ElectricSunset/Project-M1-Perpus/README.md

 # JCDS-CapstoneProject-Module1-Perpustakaan
-This repo contain python project about simple library admin apps
+This repo was made for assignment.
+It's about simple apps for library admin with python basic functions.